 Pinecrest is a medium-sized village located in the state of Florida.
 With a population of 19,452 people and four constituent neighborhoods, Pinecrest is the 139th largest community in Florida.

 Pinecrest home prices are not only among the most expensive in Florida, but Pinecrest real estate also consistently ranks among the most expensive in America.

-Because of many things, Pinecrest is a great place for families with children to consider.
-First of all, many other families with children live here, making Pinecrest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Pinecrest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Pinecrest is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Pinecrest’s overall crime rate is lower than average for the country.

+Pinecrest is an extremely ethnically-diverse village.
 The people who call Pinecrest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinecrest residents report their race to be White, followed by Asian.
 Pinecrest also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.55% of the village’s residents.
-Important ancestries of people in Pinecrest include Irish, English, Italian, and Russian.
+People of Hispanic or Latino origin account for 43.40% of the village’s residents.
+Important ancestries of people in Pinecrest include Russian, Irish, English, and Italian.

 The most common language spoken in Pinecrest is English.
 Other important languages spoken here include Spanish and Chinese.